mohammadaliawan/launch_school_RB101/lesson_2_new/a12_debugging.md

 Reproducing the exact error will often end up being more than half the battle in many tricky situations.

-2. Determine the boundaries of the problem.
+2. Determine the boundaries or scope of the problem or error

 When you can consistently reproduce the problem, its time to tweak the data that caused the problem.